 These statistics clearly show the risk posed to electricians and those working closely with electricity.
 If you have been injured when working as an electrician, in any way, and the accident was not your fault, you could make an electrician accident at work claim with our specialist solicitors, and achieve financial compensation for your injuries.

 What kind of financial losses can you claim in an electrician accident at work claim?

 In addition to the obvious compensation for your personal injury, you are also entitled to claim for other financial losses, known as Special Damages, in your accident at work claim, which commonly include the following:

 Lost Earnings: Any time off work following the incident, either as a direct result of your injuries or future absences due to the injuries you have sustained, can be included in a claim against the fault party.

 Treatment Costs: Treatment which improves your prospects of recovery can be included in your claim for damages.
-Commonly this is in the form of physiotherapy or other treatments, but can extend to any recognised medical treatment which is recommended to improve your recovery.
+Commonly this is in the form of physiotherapy, but can extend to any recognised medical treatment which is recommended to improve your recovery.

 Care Costs: This includes direct care, such as a relative, friend or professional looking after you whilst you are recovering but also for performing other tasks such as shopping, gardening or cleaning until you are able to do so yourself again.

 Travel or Transport Costs: If you need to go to appointments or for treatment, you can claim for the cost of the attendance such as mileage, parking costs etc. Alternatively, if you utilise public transport including taxis you can include the fares in your claim.